Lilongwe: Economy

 While Blantyre is the commercial Capital of Malawi, Lilongwe's economy is dominated by the government and public institutions.
 Kanengo, in the north of the city, is the main industrial area, where food processing, tobacco storage and sales, maize storage, and other activities related to light industry take place.
 Finance, banking, retail trade, construction, transport, public administration, tourism, and tobacco manufacturing are the main economic activities in the city.

 76 percent of Lilongwe's population live in informal settlements, while poverty stands at 25 percent and unemployment at 16 percent.

 The civil service employs about 27 percent of all formal workers, while 40 percent work in the private sector and 2 percent are self-employed.

 Transportation

 Airport

 Kamuzu International Airport (LLW) is located to the north of the city, approximately 7 kilometers from the City Centre (Central Business District).
 Kamuzu International Airport is the country's oldest airport.

 Buses

 There are regular bus services from Lilongwe to Blantyre, Zomba, Kasungu and Mzuzu.
 International buses to South Africa, Zambia and Tanzania are available daily.

 Primary road network comprises north–south axis (M1), inner ring road, outer ring road, Nacala corridor (part of the western bypass), radial roads and the Kamuzu International Airport (KIA) access road.
 The inner ring road connects with M1 and other main roads serving the high accumulated commercial/administration areas in the central business districts (CBD).
-The outer ring road serves industry-related traffic and avoids passing through the main built-up area of the city.
+The outer ring road serves industry-related traffic and avoids passing through the main built-up area of the city., but there has been tremendous improvements in the city's road network throughout the city in the resent years through road development that is shaping the city's outlook and an improved road transportation.